Cortex-A Series Characteristics

 Common to all Cortex-A series processors, this programmer's guide is useful for assembly and C language application development for Armv7-A.Get the guide

-Common to all Cortex-A series processors, this programmer's guide is useful for assembly and C language application development for Armv8-A.Get the guide
+Common to all Cortex-A series processors, these guides are useful for anyone developing assembly and C language applications for Armv8-A.Read the guides

 Porting to Arm 64-bit

 If you are migrating from an Armv7 architecture based design to the Armv8 64-bit A64 instruction set, we provide a porting guide to help you.Get the guide

 Arm and our partners provide specialist code generation, debug and analysis tools for software development on Cortex-A series processors, such as DS-5 Development Studio.Development Tools

 For customers who needs to safety certify their end products, Arm provides a Safety Documentation Package for silicon developers and safety certified toolchain to accelerate the time to market.Learn more